An Ultimate Grand Canyon Tours Guide for 2021

 The Grand Canyon location is in Arizona but comes very close to the borders of both Nevada and Utah.
 As many people are surprised to find out, you can drive from Las Vegas to the Grand Canyon in just a few hours.
 If you’re wondering where the best Grand Canyon location is, it depends on where you’re coming from.
 If you do a quick internet search for “Grand Canyon from my location,” you should be able to determine how far you are from the attraction.

 The northeast end of the Grand Canyon starts around Lake Powell right at the Utah-Arizona border.
 The canyon then stretches west to Lake Mead, where it ends at the Arizona-Nevada border.
-The Colorado River creates the man-made Lake Mead as a result of the Hoover Dam.
 If you look at a Grand Canyon map, you’ll see the Grand Canyon National Park itself includes over 1 million acres of land, and the main Grand Canyon Village area is located at the South Rim.

 The area has been a hot spot for geologists and archeologists who have spent years studying the evolution of the world over time.
 The landscape is mesmerizing, containing some of the oldest exposed rocks in the world.
 The colorful mile-high walls reveal several layers of the Earth’s crust dating back billions of years.
 At its deepest point, the Grand Canyon plunges a mindblowing 6,000 feet into the Earth’s surface.

-How much does it cost to go to the Grand Canyon?
-The entrance fee into the Grand Canyon National Park at the North Rim and South Rim is good for seven days.
-Grand Canyon entrance fees are as follow:
+Are you wondering how much it costs to go to the Grand Canyon?
+We can help!
+The standard entrance fee into the Grand Canyon National Park at the North Rim and South Rim is good for seven days.
+Grand Canyon entrance fees are as follows:

-• Motorcycle permits are $30 (including the passenger).
+• Motorcycle passes are $30 (including the passenger)

-• Individual vehicle permits (including all passengers up to 15 people) are $35.
+• Individual vehicle passes (including all passengers up to 15 people) are $35

-If you’re wondering if it’s ever free to visit the Grand Canyon, the Grand Canyon services allow visitors to explore the park without entry fees or permits on some special days of the year.
-In 2021, all social service park sites set aside five days when visitors would be exempted from having to pay entrance fees.
-They include; January 18 (Martin Luther King, Jr.’s birthday), April 17 (Marks the first day of National Park Week), August 25 (National Park Service birthday), September 25 (National Public Lands Day), and November 11 (Veterans Day).
-You can view the Entrance Fee-Free Days for 2021 on the offical National Park Serivce website here.
+If you’re wondering if it’s ever free to visit the Grand Canyon, the Grand Canyon services allow visitors to explore the park without entry fees or passes on some special days of the year.
+Every year, all social service park sites set aside five days when visitors would be exempted from having to pay entrance fees.
+They include Martin Luther King, Jr. Day, the first day of National Park Week, the Great American Outdoors Act Day, National Public Lands Day, and Veterans Day.
+You can view the entrance fee-free days on the official National Park Service website.

 The Grand Canyon West Rim is owned and operated by the Hualapai Indian Tribe and offers unique attractions, including the Skywalk, live native performances, scenic viewpoints, and cultural activities.
 The price of admission varies on the date selected to visit.